ddevault/scdoc/README.md

 # scdoc

-scdoc is a simple man page generator POSIX systems written in C99.
+scdoc is a simple man page generator for POSIX systems written in C99.

 ## Installation